JSBmanD/docs/pages/web/deep-views.md

 Only users who do not have the app will go through this flow.
 You can view the total counts and conversion rate from each step on this chart.

-!!! warning
+[block:callout]
+{
+  "type": "warning",
+  "title": "No Deepview CTA Click",
-    If a user without your app clicks a Branch link with an Active Deepview enabled but does not click the Deepview CTA, downstream activity (e.g. installs, purchases) will not be attributed to the original link click.
+  "body": "If a user without your app clicks a Branch link with an Active Deepview enabled but does not click the Deepview CTA, downstream activity (e.g. installs, purchases) will not be attributed to the original link click."
+}
+[/block]

 ## Advanced